hetkansara/send-my-sms/README.md

 ### Send Dynamic SMS

- * Users can specify a message template and message for it will be generated dynamically from CSV file. i.e.
+ * Users can specify a message template and message for it will be generated dynamically from CSV file.

+**Example**
 ```
 Hello {parent_name} your ward has scored {marks} in {subject}
 ```